 “What do you look like?”
 Derek asks, expression growing curious, eyebrows furrowing.

 “Some type of husky,” Stiles shrugs.
-“It’s not-I’m not really purebred looking, or whatever.”
+“It’s not-I’m not really a show dog, or whatever.”

 The room is silent for a few moments, and Stiles wonders if he should just shift and get it over with.

-Derek gestures with his hands still in his jacket pockets, "Have you tried track?"
+Derek gestures with his hands still in his pockets.
+"Have you tried track?"

 "Huskies are runners, and lacrosse is full contact.
 I'm not surprised you suck."
 Derek mutters.